equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-build-secrets.md

 [Source code](https://github.com/equinor/radix-sub-pipeline-example/tree/pipeline-example-with-secrets) for this example.

 * In the Radix application repository create a folder `tekton`.
-This folder need to be on the root level of the repository, in the configuration branch (same as `radixconfig.yaml`)
+This folder need to be in the configuration branch and in the same folder, where `radixconfig.yaml` file is located (by default it is a root of the repository).
 * The sub-pipeline in this example runs one task.
 * Create a file `use-secrets-task.yaml` for the task `use-secrets`.
 This task has one step "show-secrets", which runs in the container with Alpine Linux.
   * The step runs a script with one commands, showing secrets, mapped to step's container environment variables and files.